 Any additional information that doesn’t fit into the categories above can be communicated through the other information icon.

-At this point, we’ve covered the key steps and symbols you need to know to facilitate a value stream mapping exercise.
+At this point, we’ve covered the key steps and symbols you need to facilitate a value stream mapping exercise.
 Let’s put it all together with an example.

-The enterprise sales team at a SaaS company recently completed a value stream mapping exercise.
+Let’s say the enterprise sales team at a SaaS company recently completed a value stream mapping exercise.
 They first mapped their current state, then mapped their future state.
+Here’s what the team found.

 Current State VSM